ACME-Project/GrainGrowthXPMF/src/README.txt

 This file will explain the use of the Toth XMPF as encoded by David Crist in C++ using the Mesoscale Microstructure Simulation Package (MMSP).

+--- 0. MMSP Installation ---

+Download MMSP from its central github repository, https://github.com/mesoscale/mmsp

+Navigate to mmsp/utility/ and build all the utility files by utilizing the Makefile.

+Add a line to your ~/.bashrc file defining a new system variable $MMSP_PATH by adding an export line to the file, inserting the appropriate directory where MMSP is stored.

+export MMSP_PATH=/home/user_name/direcctory/mmsp

 --- 1. General Use ---

 As this simulation software was written using MMSP, it follows the conventions for generation and execution prescribed by MMSP.